JaLuka98/NPKit/docs/source/index.rst

 ..
-CPax documentation master file, created by sphinx-quickstart on Mon Mar 31 23:52:35 2025.
+NPkit documentation master file, created by sphinx-quickstart on Mon Mar 31 23:52:35 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CPax documentation
+NPKit documentation
 ==================

 Add your content using ``reStructuredText`` syntax.
 See the